yitznewton/freerms/README.md

 Installation
 ------------

-* Clone the git repo
+* Clone the FreERMS git repo

-* Symlink or install symfony-1.4 as `vendor/symfony-1.4`
+* FreERMS requires a slightly modified version of symfony.
+It is registered as a submodule of the FreERMS git repo; if you are installing manually, the symfony 1.4 filesystem should be symlinked or added as `vendor/symfony-1.4`

+  The modified repo is https://github.com/yitznewton/symfony1

 * Add a symlink in `/web` pointing to the symfony assets directory, or copy it, e.g.: